 We are photo print scanning specialists and scan photos at up to 1200dpi, larger if required.
 These are high resolution, high quality scans and the results viewed on a 4k tv are excellent.
 Also the images may be printed at up to A3 sizes without obvious pixelation.
+All images are reviewed, colour adjusted and minor repairs undertaken as standard.

 We also offer scanning and printing, taking your images and providing both prints and digitised scans for your archive.